excellent-ae/zannc-KeepsakePort/README.md

   - Patroclus
   - Sisyphus
   - Orpheus
+  - Achilles

 ## Gifting Options
   - Hermes functions the same as the game default.
   - Persephone functions the same as the game default - gift to Hades With Persephone
-  - Eurydice, Patroclus, Sisyphus, Megaera, Orpheus and Thanatos gifting is handled inside of [Zagreus' Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/)
+  - Eurydice, Patroclus, Sisyphus, Megaera, Orpheus, Thanatos & Achilles gifting is handled inside of [Zagreus' Journey](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/)